Kernix13/rural-homestead/livable-sheds-permits.md

 ## 7. [Shed Regulations & Permissions](https://www.urban-sheds.com/post/shed-building-permits-and-regulations)

 - <ins>A building or shed permit is a piece of paper that gives you, the homeowner, permission to construct a building on your property</ins>
-- The regulations that apply to the construction of outdoor buildings vary considerably from one location to another, However, you’ll likely need a building permit.
+- The regulations that apply to the construction of outdoor buildings vary considerably from one location to another, However, you'll likely need a building permit.
 - There will also be a variety of local zoning restrictions, building codes, Homeowners Association requirements, local bylaws, or environmental protection laws <strong><ins>you must comply</ins></strong> with.
 - In most states, cities, and other locations, the need for building permits is determined by the size of the construction.
-For example, if it’s over a certain height or size
+For example, if it's over a certain height or size
-- <strong><em><ins>Anything larger, such as 16’x 20’ or 16’x 24’, could be completely restricted</ins></em></strong>
+- <strong><em><ins>Anything larger, such as 16'x 20' or 16'x 24', could be completely restricted</ins></em></strong>
 - where you plan to locate or place it has a vital role to play in the approval and permit process
 - Building code standards vary from one location to another
 - <ins>Part of the process of applying for a building permit is demonstrating that the building is going to last and is constructed using the correct methods and materials</ins>
-- If you’re planning to include electricity, wiring, or some other kind of utility modification, additional approval and a building permit is often a requirement
+- If you're planning to include electricity, wiring, or some other kind of utility modification, additional approval and a building permit is often a requirement
 - **Homeowners Association**: If your home is in an HOA, you should always check first if you want to make any changes to your property, including building a shed.
 Every HOA has different regulations and rules
 - You may find there are restrictions in place relating to the type of foundation you use
 - **Zoning laws** and **local codes** are similarly varied.
 However, they <ins>deal more with <strong>quantitive</strong> and <strong>aesthetic</strong> features</ins>.
 How many plumbing fixtures are also specified in zoning laws.